What Is A Chemical Peel?

 What Are The Typical Results Of Chemical Peels?

-Chemical peels in Palm Beach are a great way to improve the appearance of fine lines, age spots, light sun damage and other imperfections, and most patients are thrilled with their new, refreshed, nearly flawless skin.
+Chemical peels are a great way to improve the appearance of fine lines, age spots, light sun damage and other imperfections.
+Patients are thrilled with their new, refreshed, nearly flawless skin.
 However, since new lines and spots may appear over time, you may need to continue with a maintenance program to achieve the best results.

 If you’d like to see results up-close-and-personal, browse through some chemical peel before and after photos.
 These should give you a better idea of the results you can realistically expect.